jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### MD 14 Person receiving protected family tax credit
 Requirements
 (1) For the purposes of section MD 13(3)﻿(b), a person who receives protected family tax credit for a calendar month in an entitlement period, is a person who, in the calendar month,—
-  (a) has no spouse, civil union partner, or de facto partner, receives an income-tested benefit, and derives family scheme income that is less than the amount set out in section MD 13(3)﻿(a)﻿(i):
+  (a) has no spouse, civil union partner, or de facto partner, receives a main benefit, and derives family scheme income that is less than the amount set out in section MD 13(3)﻿(a)﻿(i):
-  (b) has a spouse, civil union partner, or de facto partner, receives an income-tested benefit, and derives family scheme income that together with the family scheme income of their spouse is less in total than the amount set out in section MD 13(3)﻿(a)﻿(ii).
+  (b) has a spouse, civil union partner, or de facto partner, receives a main benefit, and derives family scheme income that together with the family scheme income of their spouse is less in total than the amount set out in section MD 13(3)﻿(a)﻿(ii).
 Annualised equivalent
 (2) Section MB 2 (Adjustment for period that is less or more than 1 year) applies to adjust the amount of family scheme income to provide an annualised equivalent.